apollo-fyi/apollo-docs/docs/modifying_events.md

 Events can be modified in two ways:

 - With the `!edit` command
-- By clicking the :pencil: emoji on an event
+- By clicking the `Edit` button on an event

 !!! info
     To modify a recurring series without affecting an already posted event, the